• Menu

 Arriving into French Bay from our anchorage in Akaroa harbor, our tender pulled up alongside the waterfront.
 We decided before our main activity of the day to take a walk through town.
 Though this only took about 30 minutes, start to finish, the place was a small town paradise, with cafes stacked with people enjoying a late brunch on Labor Day, a holiday, as well as the morning after New Zealand’s win of the Rugby World Cup.
 Small stores and boutiques selling crafts, fudge, and souvenirs.
 The town’s tiny little grocery store looked more like a 7-11 than a Safeway, but that’s the way the locals like it.

-On The Taieri Gorge Railway - Dunedin, New Zealand
+Crossing Over The Wingatui Viaduct - Dunedin, New Zealand

-On The Taieri Gorge Railway – Dunedin, New Zealand
+Crossing Over The Wingatui Viaduct – Dunedin, New Zealand

 The closest major city to Akaroa is Christchurch, 83kms to the north northwest, and yet, the drive can take up to two hours on a narrow and windy two lane road that seems to follow the most indirect path possible.
 But, that seems to be a major part of Akaroa’s charm.
 Being this disconnected from the hustle and bustle allows this little town to quietly thrive without the highrise hotels, stoplights (there are none), and airports that can smother most communities.